pnguyen44/Tic-Tac-Toe/README.md

 # The Game
-This tic tac toe game was created using HTML, CSS/SASS, jQuery, javascript, AJAX, and Bootstrap.
-Stylings and formattings of this page was done using HTML and SASS.
-JavaScript was jQuery was used when writing the game logic, which allowed people to play at a shared computer.
+This tic-tac-toe browser game was my first foray into web development.
+It allows users to play the game, save it, get scores, and retrieve the previous unfinished game.
+It was created using Javascript, AJAX, jQuery, Bootstrap, HTML, and CSS/SASS.
+I ensured that my app was mobile-friendly to serve users on a variety of devices.

 ## User Stories